N. Non-degree Students Program

 - Enrollment and registration Non-degree enrollment may begin in either the fall or the spring term.
 All non-degree students register for courses with the Director of Special Programs, 1 Prospect Street, Academic Affairs suite (lower level).
 In general, admission to limited-enrollment courses is not available to non-degree students.
 Auditing is not permitted in the Non-degree Students program.
 Non-degree students are not eligible for enrollment in individual tutorial courses; nor are they eligible, while in the Non-degree Students program, for enrollment in courses in the graduate or the professional schools.
 Those interested in enrolling in such courses should apply directly to the Graduate School of Arts and Sciences or to the particular professional school in whose courses they wish to enroll.

-- Tuition The tuition for non-degree students during 2017–2018 is $5,700 per course credit; Yale employees and their spouses are entitled to a tuition reduction as determined by the Office of Human Resources.
+- Tuition The tuition for non-degree students during 2018–2019 is $5,900 per course credit; Yale employees and their spouses are entitled to a tuition reduction as determined by the Office of Human Resources.
 Tuition must be paid in full to the Office of Student Financial Services before registration.
 Yale provides no financial assistance for non-degree students.
 Students withdrawing from a course may be eligible for a refund of all or a portion of the tuition fees, in accordance with the tuition refund policy: (a) a student who drops a course for any reason on or before the last day of the course selection period will be refunded the tuition fees paid for that course; (b) a student who drops a course for any reason after the course selection period but on or before the day of midterm will be refunded one-half the tuition paid for that course; (c) a student who drops a course after midterm will not be refunded any portion of the tuition.
 Fees for late submission of course schedules apply as outlined in section E, Registration and Enrollment in Courses.
-Late tuition payments will be accepted (with the addition of a late payment fee) no later than September 15, 2017, for fall 2017, and February 2, 2018, for spring 2018.
+Late tuition payments will be accepted no later than September 12, 2018, for fall 2018, and January 25, 2019, for spring 2019.
 Any student who has not completed payment in full for courses by these dates will not be permitted to enroll for that term.

 - Regulations Non-degree students are governed by the academic regulations of Yale College and by the rules contained in the Undergraduate Regulations.
 In disciplinary matters, non-degree students are subject to the jurisdiction of the Yale College Executive Committee.